 But what if your managers and employees don’t know how to effectively communicate?
 What if they fall short of identifying progress — or setbacks — based on clearly defined short and long-term personal and corporate goals?
 Here’s how to foster a culture of performance that replaces annual reviews with strategic, candid, growth-centered communication.

-To successfully replace annual reviews with more frequent development-focused communications, managers must hone their communication skills.
+To successfully replace annual employee performance reviews with more frequent development-focused communications, managers must hone their communication skills.
 They’ll need to coach, give meaningful feedback, and discuss career development, says Human Capital Institute Vice President of Research Jenna Filipkowski.

 “Coaching is a discipline,” she says.
 “You need to learn skills and techniques; it’s not commanding and directing people to do something.
 It’s drawing potential and development and letting them do their best work, rather than giving everyone a set mandate to be successful.”

 Provide managers with the resources they need to lead and coach, such as in-person and online courses.
 Without this foundation, your new employee performance review strategy turns into all talk and no show.

-On-the-fly performance feedback programs are common in Silicon Valley.
+On-the-fly employee performance review and feedback programs are common in Silicon Valley.
 Implementing one requires a huge paradigm shift in larger, more established corporate cultures.

 “When you’re growing as a company that’s the best time to do that paradigm shift,” says Gelena Sachs, Director of People Operations for Udemy for Business, a globally diversified company offering online courses, including topics like coaching for performance.

 What’s the key?
 Show people that feedback is a tool to help upscale their skills, better understand themselves, and measure the value of the work they produce.